MFA 2003, The School of the Art Institute of Chicago

 BFA, Carnegie Mellon University, Pittsburgh PA and École Nationale Supérieure des Beaux-Arts, Paris, France

-Shawn Lawson is a computational artist and researcher creating the computational sublime.
+Shawn Lawson, Professor of Computer Visualization, is a computational artist and researcher creating the computational sublime.
 Performing under the pseudonym Obi-Wan Codenobi, he live-codes real-time computer graphics with his open source software, The Force.
 Lawson’s other work explores with a range of technology: stereoscopy, camera vision, touch screens, game controllers, hand-held devices, random number generators; and output formats: print, sculpture, mobile apps, instruction sets, animation, and interactive.

 He has performed at NIME, Australia; Radical dB, Spain; ICLI, Portugal; ICLC, UK; ISEA, Canada; GENERATE!, Germany; CultureHub, NYC, and more.
 Shawn’s artwork has been exhibited or screened in museums, galleries, festivals, and public spaces in England, Denmark, Russia, Italy, Korea, Portugal, Spain, Brazil, Turkey, Malaysia, Iran, and Canada; locally in ACM SIGGRAPH, IEEE ProCams, ACM MM, The Art Institute of Chicago, Milwaukee Art Museum, Chelsea Art Museum, Eyebeam, Aperture Foundation Gallery, Nicholas Robinson Gallery, MIT, OSU, ASU, and LTU.
 He has given workshops in programming or live coding in Europe and the USA.
 Shawn is published in the proceedings of ICLC, ACM CC, ACM SIGGRAPH, ACM SIGCHI, and ACM MM.